Let's Answer some Frequently Asked Questions

 Do greyhounds get along with other pets?

 Greyhounds are social animals by nature, and have lived with other dogs their whole lives.
 Most greyhounds have not been exposed to smaller animals such as cats.
 Many of them can live with smaller animals after some adjustment period.
 Some greyhounds have a higher prey drive and must be placed in a home without smaller pets.
-We do try (with a high rate of success) to identify which hounds will do better with small pets than others before placing them in a home.
+We do try, with a high rate of success, to identify which hounds will do better with small pets than others before placing them in their adoptive home.

 How do greyhounds get along with children?

 Greyhounds are generally calm, relaxed dogs and do well with children.
 As with all dogs, children need to be taught how to treat a greyhound.
 No dog, greyhounds included, should be forced to deal with a child poking, pulling fur, and otherwise tormenting them.
-In order for dogs and children to have a successful relationship, children must learn to respect the needs and expectations of the dog and boundaries should be established to prevent any potential misunderstandings.
-If you have children between the ages of 5 and 8 years of age, before adopting you are required to read one of the following books: Living with Kids and Dogs without Losing your Mind by Colleen Pelar or Happy Kids, Happy Dogs by Barbara Schumannfang.
-Our organization does not adopt dogs to families with children under 5 years of age.
+In order for dogs and children to have a successful relationship, children must learn to respect the needs and expectations of the dog, and boundaries should be established to prevent any potential misunderstandings.

 How old are greyhounds when they come off the track, and how long do they live?

-When we get the dogs from the track, they are typically between two and five years old, though sometimes we do get younger pups or older dogs.
+When we get the dogs from the track they are typically between two and five years old, though sometimes we get younger pups or older dogs.
 The typical life expectancy of a greyhound is around 12 years.